carbon-language/carbon-lang/llvm/docs/FAQ.rst

 Can I modify LLVM source code and redistribute the modified source?
 -------------------------------------------------------------------
 Yes.
-The modified source distribution must retain the copyright notice and follow the three bulletted conditions listed in the `LLVM license
+The modified source distribution must retain the copyright notice and follow the three bulleted conditions listed in the `LLVM license
 <http://llvm.org/svn/llvm-project/llvm/trunk/LICENSE.TXT>`_.